Which Is Better: CDMA, GSM, or LTE? Here’s What You Need to Know

 GSM means Global System for Mobile Communications.
 Along with most mobile operators worldwide, two wireless carriers in the United States use GSM as a backbone.

 They are AT&T and T-Mobile US.
-On a GSM network, a user’s phone number and their text and data plans are programmed into a small chip called a SIM Card or Subscriber Identity Module.
+On a GSM network, a user’s phone number, text, and data plans are programmed into a small chip called a SIM Card or Subscriber Identity Module.

 Since your wireless service is only tied to the SIM Card with GSM, you can easily move your service to a new phone optimized for the same cellular service just by inserting your SIM Card into a new device.